nelyj/interoperabilidad/README.md

 - `TRACEABILITY_ENDPOINT`: Address of the traceability dashboard.

-- `TRAZABILIDAD_SECRET`: This secret is shared with `Plataforma de Interacciones` to check that it can access te endpoit containing traceability info.
+- `TRAZABILIDAD_SECRET`: This secret is shared with `Plataforma de Interacciones` to check that it can access te endpoint containing traceability info.

 - `URL_MOCK_SERVICE`: This is the Mock Service URL.